msadoq/project-js/GPCCHS_D_SVR/src/server/src/impl/js/server/ARCHITECTURE.md

   - getConnectedDataFromStore
   - schema.json
 * HSS
   - View class with methods:
     * onViewOpen:
       - read timebar
       - look for cache
       - request missing interval to DC
       - send cache to view
       - persist current display interval in view instance (=> when it should be used?)
+    * onViewClose:
+      - unsubscribe realtime
+      - [cleanup cache]
+      - cleanup memory
     * onTimebarUpdate:
       - compute missing interval(s) for new interval (based on current display interval)
       - look for cache